GriffithUniLibrary/digital-tools/index.md

 {% capture outcomes %}

-By the end of the workshop, students should be able to:
+By the end of the workshop, you should be able to:

-- Identify the various stages of higher degree research and understand that different digital tools are appropriate to each one,
+- Identify the different digital tools appropriate to various stages of higher degree research;
-- Identify and select at least one new digital tool appropriate to their own research workflow,
+- Identify and select at least one new digital tool appropriate to your own research workflow;
-- Explain the importance of protecting research data, as well as knowledge of what backup and storage options are available,
+- Explain how research data can be protected using security and backup tools;
-- Demonstrate simple data visualisation techniques using sample data, and
+- Demonstrate simple data visualisation techniques using sample data; and
 - Locate ongoing technical and research support from the University.

 {% endcapture %}